 Consequently, heritage professionals from 150+ countries engaged with IMWD2017 – including: Bhutan, Azerbaijan, Slovakia, Tajikistan, Moldova, Chad, Indonesia, Sri Lanka, Tonga, Mozambique, Ghana, Cameroon, Belaize, Oman, Madagascar, Jordan, Swaziland, Botswana, Congo, Jamaica, Nepal, Kazakhstan, Zimbabwe, Benin, Vietnam, Papa New Guinea, Suriname, Brunei, Haiti, Cote d’Ivoire, Malaysia, Burkina Faso, Togo, Dominican Republic, Mali, Rwanda, Chad, Senegal, South Africa, Yemen … as well as throughout the Americas and Europe.

 In some respects, IMWD may be viewed as the “Switzerland” of heritage projects considering that we draw our strength from inclusivity, and are multi-cultural & multi-lingual.
 As of today, we are not affiliated with any regional, national or international institutions or alliances.
 Nor are we aligned with any religious or political groups.
 We are impartial – which does not mean neutral and thus recognize the importance of strategic partnerships and the need to develop focused policies for specific regions.
-Above all, we are pragmatic since we believe in the necessities of public-private partnerships.
+Certainly, we are pragmatic since we believe in the necessities of public-private partnerships.
 Above all, we value the critical importance of soft power heritage diplomacy to help with exchange of views & ideas, promote knowledge of other cultures, and build bridges between nations.

 Have we mentioned that, like us, the Swiss love museums?
 A country 1/15 the size of France, they have more than 1,100 museums and 12 UNESCO Inscribed World Heritage Sites.